alephant/MA-data/3 EVLUATION/Räz & Beisbart objections.md

 ***==How do these objections also argue against T&S approach?==***
 - could their approach help to gain epistemic access to higher-level properties like generalization?
 - is T&S approach not in fact about understanding DNN implementation?

+**High-level properties that we currently do not understand**
+generalization: “However, the reasons why these DNNs generalize well is only insufficiently understood (Zhang et al., 2017; Shwartz-Ziv & Tishby, 2017; Alain & Bengio, 2016; Zhang et al., 2021; Berner et al., 2021).”
+(Räz and Beisbart, 2022, p.
+13)

+optimization: “One important example concerns the optimization properties of DNNs: It is not known whether stochastic gradient descent (SGD) finds the best approximation ̂ f of a function f of interest.”
+(Räz and Beisbart, 2022, p.
+15)

 ### What transpareny is needed to gain understanding of DNN implementation?